terra-campaigns/unsettled/campaigns/Book_01/index.md

 ### Trade

-Not all items are available in every settlement, at the GM's discretion.
+Not all items are available at the GM's discretion in every settlement.
 Used gear is worth half of its regular price.
 Selling treasure may trigger inflation in a settlement, which halves selling prices.
 When inflation is triggered, it lasts 2d6 weeks.